aequorea/zed/README.md

  The number may be positive, negative or zero.
 A minus sign with no number means -1.

- K, T, and L commands use the number n consistent with one another --
+ K, T, and L commands use the number n consistently with one another --

      If n < 0, K deletes from the beginning of the nth line previous to the current position, T types from the beginning of the nth line previous to